+CABINET 40

-CABINET 40 THE SINGER MANUFACTURING COMPANY
+THE SINGER MANUFACTURING COMPANY

+TO ALL WHOM IT MAY CONCERN:

-DESCRIPTION Machine 101-4, for family use, has a horizontal rotary sewing hook and makes the lock stitch.
+The improper placing or renewal of the Trade-Marks Mark "SINGER" or any other of the Trade-Marks of The Singer Manufacturing Company (all of which are duly Registered Trade-Marks) on any machine that has been repaired, rebuilt, reconditioned, or altered in any way whatsoever outside a SINGER factory or an authorized SINGER agency is forbidden.
+DESCRIPTION Machine 101-4, for family use, has a rotary sewing hook on a vertical axis and makes the lock stitch.
 It is especially designed for operation by electricity, having an efficient electric motor built in the back of its arm, the speed of the machine being controlled by means of a knee lever.
-It is also equipped with the electric Singerlight.
+It is also equipped with the electric SINGER-LIGHT.

 Cabinets 40 and 306, shown on pages 1 and 10, respectively, are intended for use with Machine 101-4.
 When closed, either of these cabinets resembles an attractive desk or library table, the sewing machine and motor being entirely concealed.
 Machine 101-12 is the same as Machine 101-4 except that the heavy parts are made of aluminum which reduces the weight of the machine to the minimum so that it is easy to carry.
 Portable Case 204, shown on pages 11 and 12, is regularly sent out with this machine.
 Motor Can be Operated on Either Alternating Current or Direct Current The electric motor, which is built in Machines 101-4 and 101-12, can be operated on either direct current or 25 to 75 cycle alternating current without change of adjustment.
-The standard windings of the motor are for 110 volts, but motors can also be furnished for any voltage between 50 and 250.
+The standard windings of the motor are for 110-120 volts, but motors can also be furnished for any voltage between 50 and 250.
 Special motors for 32 volts direct current and above 75 cycle alternating current have also been developed and are available.
 Points to Determine Before Connecting Motor to Electric Service Line Obtain the following information from the Electric Light Company which supplies the electric current for the circuit to which the motor is to be connected: - 1.
 Whether alternating current or direct current is used. - 2.
 What is the voltage?
 The voltage must be within the range stamped on the motor name plate (B, Fig. 2, page 5). - 3.
 If the electric service line is alternating current, what is the number of cycles?
 The number of cycles must be within the range stamped on the motor name plate. - 4.
 The current and voltage of the electric service line and, if alternating current, the number of cycles, can be verified by looking at the name plate on electric meter installed by the local Electric Light Company.
 To Remove the Motor Cover Turn the motor cover (C, Fig. 2) over toward the balance wheel and pull it outwardly to remove it, thus exposing the motor name plate (B, Fig. 2).